Uebert Angel, Rudland accounts frozen

 They then export it to Dubai and allegedly provide hard currency for Zimbabwe.
 But like Pattni and Angel, this mechanism was portrayed as also allowing him to launder millions of dollars.

-In an earlier memo seen by our Harare Bureau, the FIU directed that the assets of Cleopas Chidodo, David Chirozvi, Mehluleli Dube, and Fredrick Kunaka be frozen.
+In an earlier memo seen by The Herald, the FIU directed that the assets of Cleopas Chidodo, David Chirozvi, Mehlululi Dube, and Fredrick Kunaka be frozen.

 “You are being directed to immediately identify and freeze all assets of the following individuals: Cleopas Chidodo, David Chirozvi, Mehlululi Dube, and Fredrick Kunaka.